Second Fitna: Tribal rifts

-It was during this period, especially following the Battle of Marj Rahit, that the longstanding Qays–Kalb split between the Arab tribes of Syria and the Jazira developed.
+It was during this period, especially following the Battle of Marj Rahit, that the longstanding Qays–Yaman rivalry between the Arab tribes of Syria and the Jazira developed.
 It was paralleled in the division and rivalry between the Mudar, led by the Banu Tamim, and the Azd–Rabi'a alliance in Iraq and the eastern provinces.
 Together, these rivalries caused a realignment of tribal loyalties into two tribal confederations or "super-groups" across the caliphate: the "North Arab" or Qays/Mudar bloc, opposed by the "South Arabs" or Yemenis.
 These terms were political rather than strictly geographical, since the properly "northern" Rabi'a adhered to the "southern" Yemenis.
 The Umayyad caliphs tried to maintain a balance between the two groups, but their implacable rivalry became a fixture of the Arab world over the following decades.
 Even originally unaligned tribes were drawn to affiliate with one of the two super-groups.
 Their constant struggle for power and influence dominated the politics of the Umayyad caliphate, creating instability in the provinces, helping to foment the Third Fitna and contributing to the Umayyads' final fall at the hands of the Abbasids.
 The division persisted long after the Umayyads' fall; the historian Hugh Kennedy writes: "As late as the nineteenth century, battles were still being fought in Palestine between groups calling themselves Qays and Yaman".